safranck/Kanopi/README.md

   * Title
   * Subtitle
   * Excerpt
+3. [Theme the upcoming events loop to match the provided design](https://www.sketch.com/s/4f740b69-695e-4bf2-a6f7-4a8d52e76b69).
+Use the inspector in Sketch Cloud to get the details of the layout.
+Only the logo is an exportable asset; the images can be replaced with anything you like.
+Note that this design is not exact and doesn't require pixel precision; however you should adhere to the grid and make it as close as possible.
-3. Theme the upcoming events loop to match the provided design.
-You do not need to paginate this loop; it should just show all upcoming events in one page.
+3. You do not need to paginate this loop; it should just show all upcoming events in one page.
 4. Because the upcoming events loop contains a meta query, cache it with a transient.
 Your transient should get cleared when an event is published, and when an event is updated.

 ### Enhance
 1. Add some JavaScript filters to to the Events archive page that lets you filter events by the following criteria:
-  * Start date
+  * Start date (sort by closest date)
   * Taxonomy terms

 ## Ideas for extra fun stuff :tada: